swipswaps/objectiv-analytics/bach/docs/source/example-notebooks/product-analytics.rst

     df['utm_content'] = df.global_contexts.gc.get_from_context_with_type_series(type='MarketingContext', key='content')
     df['utm_term'] = df.global_contexts.gc.get_from_context_with_type_series(type='MarketingContext', key='term')

 Now we will go though a bunch of basic analytics metrics.
-We can use models from the :ref:`models` for this purpose or use :ref:`bach` to do data analysis directly on the data stored in the
-SQL database using pandas like syntax.
+We can use models from the :ref:`models <models>` for this purpose or use :ref:`bach` to do data analysis directly on the data stored in the SQL database using pandas-like syntax.

 For each example, `head()`, `to_pandas()` or `to_numpy()` can be used to execute the generated SQL and get the results in your notebook.

 Unique users
 ------------